 Late-stage drug development is complex, expensive & uncertain.
-Pfizer, a leading global pharmaceutical company, invited Leading Change to help a critical programme delivery team gain momentum.
+Pfizer, a leading global pharmaceutical company, invited Leading Change to help a critical programme delivery team gain momentum and become more productive.

 We helped the team implement a ‘winning culture’ by adopting a solution based on the principles of Mission Command.
 This solution focused a large cross-discipline team on a single goal (drug approval) helping them make decisions in line with the project’s intent.
 Follow-on workshops integrated additional colleagues, refocused the global team at new project phases and integrated the team’s Contract Research Organisation (CRO) partner.

-An ‘mission-based’ leadership programme provided clear, tangible & immediate benefits to team effectiveness enabling the team to gain accelerated review & approval by Regulatory Agencies in US & EU.
+An ‘mission-based’ leadership programme provided clear, tangible & immediate benefits to team productivity & effectiveness enabling the team to gain accelerated review & approval by Regulatory Agencies in US & EU.

 Improvements in the team’s ability to get things done enabled a product to get to market with first year sales of $120 million rising to $591 million at peak.